Jake-Purton/webgpu_ray_trace/README.md

 ```

-## Preparing for WebGPU
+## Preparing for WebGPU (Stage 2)

 Currently, with ray tracing running on the CPU the simulation is slow even on relatively high end hardware.
-An example that took me 30 seconds to generate:
+Here is an example that took me around 30 seconds to generate:

 ![Noisy image of lilac monkey on a gold metallic ball](stage1.png)